 / INTERRUPT SERVICE INTS, DCA I ATP / SAVE ACCUMULATOR IN TCB KSF / IS IT TTY IN ?
 JMP TSFT / NO KCC / YES - CLEAR FLAG (ALSO AC) JMS IPOST / POST THE EVENT KECW / KEYBOARD EVENT CONTROL WORD TSFT, TSF / IS IT TTY OUT ?
 JMP UINT / NO TCF / YES - CLEAR FLAG JMS IPOST / POST THE EVENT TECW / TTY OUTPUT EVENT CONTROL WORD UINT, HLT / UNKNOWN INTERRUPT JMP RTI

-The only actions in the interrupt handlers is to POST the ECW’s waited for in RKGET and RTPUT, which are also part of OSCAR, which means interrupt handling is completely hidden.
-The actual interrupt handlers and drivers in OSCAR also deal with the high speed paper tape reader and punch in a nearly identical way.
+The only actions in the interrupt handlers are to clear the relevant hardware flags and to POST the ECW’s waited for in RKGET and RTPUT, which are also part of OSCAR, which means interrupt handling is completely hidden.
+The actual interrupt handlers and drivers in OSCAR also deal with the high-speed paper tape reader and punch in a nearly identical way.
 Other devices could be added very easily.

 The concept of WAIT and POST routines was inspired by the IBM OPERATING SYSTEM/360 as described in “Programming Systems and Languages”, ed Saul Rosen, 1966, p.
 639. That book describes this facility as follows: